Dom000/book-microservice/README.md

 - **_<span style="color:#297deb"> Client </span>_**: The client is created using [React](https://react.dev/) that is responsible for sending the requests to the server and receiving the responses from it.
 The client contains a web interface for the document visualization.
 As for the UI, it uses Vite, which is a React front-end tooling.
 The communication between the client and the services is made using TCP or axios which is a bare transporter, which is a library that enables making of request to a remote server or service.

 - **_<span style="color:#297deb"> Server </span>_**: The server is made in Express in which is the most complex element of the system, that is responsible for holding a list of users, and there books .
 Futhermore, the server will send a response which updates the client web interface.
-Just like in the client, the server uses (obviously) [Socket.IO](https://socket.io/docs/v4/index.html) to communicate with the client.
+Just like in the client, the server uses HTTP to communicate with the client.
 The communication between the server and the database is made using [Prisma](https://www.prisma.io/docs), which is an Object Relation Mapping (ORM) library.
 - **_<span style="color:#297deb"> Database </span>_**: Lastly, the database used is a Postgresql db, that is an `SQL` database who is responsible for storing the document which will be in the format of a [JSON](https://json-schema.org/learn/getting-started-step-by-step.html), as follows: json
   {